Modular vs Manufactured Homes (Differences, Pros & Cons)

 Manufactured Homes Pros and Cons

-Manufactured homes are regulated by the HUD code, so they are subject to federal standards of strength and durability – including fire and wind resistance.
+The HUD code regulates manufactured homes, so they are subject to federal standards of strength and durability, including fire and wind resistance.
 They are also subject to performance standards for heating, air conditioning, plumbing, and thermal and electrical systems.
+They must meet HUD standards because they have quality features and are often comparable to site-built homes.
+They are also cheaper, with a final project price that is about 25-50% less.

-While it is possible to get financing for a manufactured home, you’re going to have to go to less “conventional” means.
+These homes are subject to the rules of the community or developments where they are going to be “built.”
+Some areas don’t allow manufactured housing, so you need to do your research before buying this kind of home.
+While it is possible to get financing for a manufactured home, you’re going to have to go to less conventional means.
 As they are not considered “permanent”, you might not be able to get a typical home loan or mortgage if you intend to put up a manufactured home.

 You could get a retail installment contract with the retailer that sold you the home, which will help you finance the project.
-You can also apply for a FHA or VA home loan.
+You can also apply for an FHA or VA home loan.
+Some financial institutions will grant you a conventional mortgage for your manufactured home, but only if you are planning to place the home on a permanent foundation.